TurkeyWorld

 Sightseeing places around Istanbul Carpet Museum

 The Fatih neighborhood, where the Istanbul Carpet Museum can be found, is a popular destination for visitors to the city.
 Its convenient location means that many museum-goers also have time to explore the numerous other attractions in the area.
-The Bosphorus Strait, the Hagia Sophia Mosque, Topkapi Palace, Ibrahim Pasha’s Residence, Sulaymaniyah Mosque, Fatih Mosque, the second-hand book market, the Fener Greek quarter, the spice market, Aksaray Shopping Center, Bayazid Mosque, St. Irene Church, and… are all within easy traveling distance of the museum.
+The Bosphorus Strait, the Hagia Sophia Mosque, Topkapi Palace, Ibrahim Pasha’s Residence, Sulaymaniyah Mosque, Fatih Mosque, the second-hand book market, the Fener Greek Quarter, the spice market, Aksaray Shopping Center, Bayazid Mosque, St. Irene Church, and… are all within easy traveling distance of the museum.

 Hotels near Istanbul Carpet Museum